honeycombio/refinery/tools/convert/rules.md

 ### SampleRate

-SampleRate is the sample rate to use.

 If the rule is matched, there is no Sampler specified, and the Drop flag is false, then this is the sample rate to use.

-Not eligible for live reload.

 Type: `int`